How to Install Ansible on Ubuntu and Other Linux Distributions

 You should verify the installation by checking the version of Ansible you just installed:

 Installing Ansible on CentOS, Red Hat, Fedora, SUSE etc

-To install the latest version on ansible in CentOS 7, you should install EPEL (Extra Packages for Enterprise Linux) first using the below command:
+To install the latest version on Ansible in CentOS or RHEL, you should install EPEL (Extra Packages for Enterprise Linux) first using the below command:

 sudo yum install epel-release

 Then you can easily install Ansible using this command:

 sudo yum install ansible

 You can check Ansible version using this command:

 How to uninstall Ansible